Instance details

 Configuration status: Completed or Updating.

 Data status: Shows the data status for each index.
-The displayed fields include Index, Data status, Index version, Full switchover time, and Incremental update time.
+Fields include Index, Data status, Index version, Full switchover time, and Incremental update time.

-Cluster data status: This status can be one of the following: Data Anomaly if an index has an issue (details are provided); Data Updating if an index is being updated (progress reflects the average of all updating indexes); or Normal if all indexes are healthy.
+Cluster data status: Can be one of the following: Data Anomaly if an index has an issue (details are provided); Data Updating if an index is being updated (progress reflects the average of all updating indexes); or Normal if all indexes are healthy.

 Index details: